m-trigo/dtc/README.md

   - [To Hit Score](#to-hit-score)
   - [Action Cost](#action-cost)
 - [Turn Structure](#turn-structure)
--

 ##Game
-Defend your city from conquest by defeating soliders of the invading forces.
+The walls of your City have been breached and you are attemtping to defend it from conquest by defeating soliders of the invading forces.

-####Lose States
-If the Player Character receives suffers a lethal wound, the game is over.

 ####Win States
 Defeat 5 enemy soliders.

+####Lose States
+If the Player Character suffers a lethal wound, the game is over.

 ##Character Attributes